raoconnor/raoconnor.github.io/_posts/2025-01-27-cloud-cost-comparison.md

 **Support costs** should also be considered.
 If business-critical support is needed, for mid-range customers it's going to be between 7-10% of cloud spend.

 Finally, we have added a 12% **contingency** for cloud overspend.
 While this line will be unpopular, keep in mind that the FinOps Organization estimates even mature organizations have a spend accuracy variance of around 12%.
-Expect to have 20% of workloads without discount commitments.
+Expect to have workloads without discount commitments which will drive up the cost from 3 year RIs .

 [FinOps Org Maturity Model](https://www.finops.org/framework/maturity-model/)

 ***Note on Rightsizing:** Reducing CPUs and memory for virtual machines can optimize costs both on-premises and in the cloud.
-While this can save hardware and license costs, careful capacity forecasting is essential.*
+While this can save hardware and license costs, careful capacity forecasting is essential when buying hardware.*

 ## Totals Comparison